 17. Walk across the plaza, you’ll reach Powell Street.
 Walk downhill (follow the cable car tracks) and you’ll reach the Powell Street BART station, where you can take a BART or MUNI to anywhere you like.

 - Or, if you’re super eager to keep walking, just head 20 minutes east on Market, and you’ll end up back at the Ferry Building where you started!

 Congratulations, you’ve just completed an intense 6-mile self-guided walking tour of San Francisco!

 Printable Map of the Self-Guided Walking Tour of San Francisco

 Finding a detailed self-guided walking tour of San Francisco online is great and all, but pulling out your phone to check every step isn’t a good idea (in fact, we advise against it – that’s how everyone we know has had their phone stolen, including us.
 Basic travel safety 101!).

 Instead, we’ve made a printable map of the self-guided Walking Tour of San Francisco!
 It’s formatted and shortened to fit onto one easy to print page: directions on the front, map on the back.
 Super handy!

-Get your FREE San Francisco Walking Tour Printable Map by entering your email below, and we’ll send you the link, plus the password to access to our Super Secret Travel Resources library.
+Get your FREE San Francisco Walking Tour Printable Map by entering your email below.
+We’ll also send you our favorite tips for visiting San Francisco & California!

 Did this post make you want to explore San Francisco?
 Save it on Pinterest!
 Full sized images can be found by clicking the Pin It button.